ronysdev/SnakesAndLadders/README.txt

 All services/providers are registered in the .NET Core IoC container

-Players data are saved in a concurrent dictionary, could alternatively implement using DistCache with DI (production grade), Since Memory/DistributedCache does not allow key enumartion - chose ConcurrentDictionary for simplicity.
+Players data is saved in a concurrent dictionary, could alternatively implement using DistCache with DI (production grade), Since Memory/DistributedCache does not allow key enumartion - chose ConcurrentDictionary for simplicity.